-Peter H. Green, architect and World War II biographer, will make his fourth appearance at Left Bank Books in St. Louis’s historic Central West End on Tuesday April 18, at 7:00 p.m.
-He will sign his latest book, RADIO: One Woman’s Family in War and Pieces and discuss how his second World War II biography came about.
+Peter H. Green, architect and World War II biographer spoke at Left Bank Books in St. Louis’s historic Central West End on Tuesday April 18, at 7 He signed his latest book, RADIO: One Woman’s Family in War and Pieces and discussed how his second World War II biography came about.

 Peter H. Green signs his books: Tuesday, April 18, 2017, 7:30 p.m.
 399 N Euclid Ave., St. Louis, MO 63108